 Some pellet grills are able to deal with the high ash content, but some aren’t.
 There are cases where the burn pot can fill up with ash and the fire either stops or runs poorly.
 Therefore, before you purchase several bags of a particular smoking pellet brand (especially those that contain bark) its best to try a bag in your grill first to see how well they run.

-So dust in your bag of grill pellets is also known as fines.
+Dust in your bag of grill pellets is also known as fines.
 This is material which did not form properly into a wood pellet.
+It can also come from the pellets themselves when the bags have been handled poorly.
 Some pellet grills run poorly if there are too many fines, blocking up the feed auger from the hopper.
-Therefore instead of just tipping you bag of wood pellets straight into the grill hopper, I do have some advice.
+Therefore instead of just tipping your bag of wood pellets straight into the grill hopper, I do have some advice.

 Place a large cooking sieve over a bucket, tip the bag of pellets into the sieve and give a quick shake.
 The fines will drop out into the bucket.
 Then tip the pellets out the sieve into the pellet grill hopper.
 You can then dispose of the fines on your garden.
 Problem sorted.